 Electric trains require shorter times for maintenance than diesel trains and require maintenance less frequently.
-Consequently they are generally cheaper to maintain than equivalent diesel vehicles and the availability for service operation is higher, with typical values for diesel and electric trains of 88% and 91% respectively, as noted in Chapter 3.
+Consequently they are generally cheaper to maintain than equivalent diesel vehicles and the availability for service operation is higher, with typical values for diesel and electric trains of 88 percent and 91 percent respectively, as noted in Chapter 3.
 This in turn reduces the size of fleet required to operate a service and the associated capital cost.